Oops! Something went wrong while submitting the form.

 OCR engines can automate reading bills, invoices and receipts, and extract products, prices, company names for the retail and logistics sector.
 OCR can recognize different invoice layouts and extract essential fields with 95% accuracy.
 Data capture solutions and OCR APIs for invoices can perform data validation on scanned images and convert them into excel/json/csv for analysis.
 For businesses that want to keep stock of inventory and issue pre-orders, invoice scanning can help optimize budgets and perform cash flow analysis based on financial statements.
 In short, OCR data extraction in invoices can assist companies in deriving insights from data and lay the groundwork for providing a better customer experience by ensuring data accuracy and integrity.

 Best OCR APIs in 2021

-Here is the list of some of the best OCR service providers in the market that help you in automating data entry and digitizing your business operations: -
+Here is a list of some of the best OCR service providers in the market that can help you in automating data entry and digitizing your business operations: -

 Document AI software integrated with Intelligent OCR technology facilitates the smart conversion of unstructured documents, including pay stubs, invoices, and bank statements, to actionable information.

-This OCR API works with all types of documents, different formats, and requires a minimal setup.
+This OCR API works with all types of documents in different formats and requires a minimal setup.
 You can upload pdf files or scanned images in jpg/png/tiff image formats and extract text with 99%+ accuracy.